jabezborja/tagalang/README.md

 Then, it will ask you what is the name of the file, if your first time, it is 'program.tag' file.

-# Issues #
-If you have any issues just report a issue in the repo or email me 'jabez.natsu@gmail.com'.

 # About me and TagaLag #
-You can find more about me in https://jabstorre.herokuapp.com
+You can find more about me in https://jabezborja.ga

 # Contribute #
-You can contribute in this repo anytime anywhere.
-Just Fork and work on your repo then don't hesitate to send some pull request, I will review it right away :)
+Don't hesitate to send some pull request, I will review it right away :)

-# Do you like what I am doing? #
-If you like or love what I am doing, you can donate on me, if you want to.
-I will REALLY APPRECIATE IT :)

 THANK YOU!!!! :)